isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2117.md

 ---
-title: Automated Fish Vaccination
+title: Automated Counter/ Biomass Estimation System
 permalink: /productivity-solutions-grant/solutionrepo/solution2117
 ---

 ### Description

-Automatic vaccination machine that increases accuracy and rate of vaccination, and minimize the stress on fish.
+Automatic devices for measuring or estimating the number of produce in a period.

 ### Details of Solution